Skip to content

 Events

-Session Two: The Cultural, Historical, & Political Foundations of Racism – 2025 Foundations of Racial Equity
+FRE Session Two: The Cultural, Historical & Political Foundations of Racism

 In order to undo systems of oppression, it is crucial to understand the foundations of systemic racism in our country.
-This second session to the Foundations of Racial Equity Series will offer opportunities to explore the historical, cultural, and political roots of race and racism in the U.S. Race Forward faculty will help participants understand the origins and applications of racial hierarchies, the four interconnected levels of racism – individual, interpersonal, institutional and structural – and how to begin recognizing and addressing structural racism in the philanthropic field, using practical applications.
+This second session to the 2025 Foundations of Racial Equity (FRE) series will offer opportunities to explore the historical, cultural, and political roots of race and racism in the U.S. Race Forward faculty will help participants understand the origins and applications of racial hierarchies, the four interconnected levels of racism – individual, interpersonal, institutional and structural – and how to begin recognizing and addressing structural racism in the philanthropic field, using practical applications.
 Trainers will also help participants explore and understand intersectionality as a form of praxis that helps us to understand and collectively address the common threads between racism and other inequalities.

 Join us to: